-Neuro-Ophthalmology is a super specialty that merges the fields of neurology and ophthalmology.
-Neuro-ophthalmologists are responsible for the diagnosis and management of complex systemic diseases of the nervous system that affect vision, eye movements and alignment, as well as pupillary reflexes.
+Neuro-Ophthalmology is a specialization that blends the fields of neurology and ophthalmology.
+Usually dealing with complicated systemic diseases that have signed in the visual system.
+Neuro-ophthalmologists are liable for the diagnosis and control of complex systemic diseases of the nervous system.
+Further, that harm vision, eye movements, and alignment, also pupillary reflexes.

 When should you visit your Neuro-Ophthalmologist?

-Your eye doctor will usually suggest you visit an expert in Neuro-Ophthalmology after a comprehensive eye examination, in case you need special care.
-Often, the symptoms that prompt such a referral include those associated with optic nerve disease or diseases of the visual pathway (the nervous system component that connects the eyes to the brain).
-Other reasons could be the diseases affecting the pupils of the eye, and certain kinds of squint (especially paralytic).
+Mostly the eye doctor will recommend one visit an expert in Neuro-Ophthalmology following a comprehensive eye test.
+In case one wants proper care.
+Usually, the symptoms that indicate such a referral involve those linked with optic nerve disease or disorders of the visual pathway.
+The nervous system part that attaches the eyes to the brain.
+Additional reasons can be the diseases harming the pupils of the eye and some kinds of squint, particularly paralytic.

 Common Symptoms that Require Attention

-The typical symptoms that could signify a neuro-ophthalmological problem include:
+The common symptoms that can imply a neuro-ophthalmological problem involve:

 - Visual hallucinations